-The prisoners had good things to say about the wide range of prisoner peer support workers in the jail, adding a special mention for both the ‘apps’ orderlies and PIDS mentors, who they said were not only ‘really good’ but also ‘helped a lot’, as well as the VR reps, who had contributed to improvements in safety, and the peer-led Toe by Toe reading programme overseen by the Shannon Trust.
-They valued prisoner representation through a network of wing reps and weekly meetings with the Head of Residential, as well as the involvement of other peer reps and mentors in relevant departmental meetings.
+The prisoners had good things to say about the wide range of prisoner peer support workers in the jail, adding a special mention for both the App is short for application – the means by which prisoners can make requests (e.g. to see the doctor) orderlies and Prisoner Information Desk worker – peer worker giving prisoners information and support, often also supporting the application process (see under “Apps”) Apps - Apps is short for applications – the means by which prisoners can make requests (e.g. to see the doctor) mentors, who they said were not only ‘really good’ but also ‘helped a lot’, as well as the Violence Reduction reps, who had contributed to improvements in safety, and the peer-led A structured approach used by trained prisoners to help other prisoners learn to read https://toe-by-toe.co.uk reading programme overseen by the Charity which trains and supports prisoners to train other prisoners how to read www.shannontrust.org.uk.
+They valued prisoner representation through a network of wing reps and weekly meetings with the The senior manager responsible for the wings / residential areas of a prison, as well as the involvement of other peer reps and mentors in relevant departmental meetings.

 Officers said relationships among staff were generally ‘excellent’ and mutually supportive.
-They added that Custodial Manager – uniformed officers responsible for managing Band 3 and 4 staff (see also “Band 3 / Band 4”) Band 3 / Band 4 – Prison Officer grades – Band 3 is the main grade for Officers, Band 4 officers are also known as “supervisory Officers” were ‘very supportive’ of front line staff, pointing out that ‘they say thank you’, ‘back you up’, and made you ‘feel valued’.
+They added that Custodial Manager – uniformed officers responsible for managing Band 3 and 4 staff (see also “Band 3 / Band 4”) Band 3 / Band 4 – Prison Officer grades – Band 3 is the main grade for Officers, Band 4 officers are also known as “supervisory Officers” were ‘very supportive’ of frontline staff, pointing out that ‘they say thank you’, ‘back you up’, and made you ‘feel valued’.
 They were positive about the two weeks ‘shadowing’ for new staff before and after training, and called experienced staff ‘very supportive’ of newer Officers.

 The managers were also impressed with the two weeks of ‘shadowing’, before and after training, for new staff.
-They emphasised ‘extensive’ mentoring arrangements for new staff, and also added praise for the additional ‘jailcraft’ training being run by the mentors.
-They described the ‘in house recruitment’ as a real positive, and said it was something that had helped with both the numbers and the quality of the staff being recruited.
-They felt experienced staff were particularly supportive of POELTs, and said all this had contributed to relatively low attrition rates among new staff.
+They emphasised ‘extensive’ mentoring arrangements for new staff, and also added praise for the additional The skills required by a Prison Officer to perform their role, in particular regarding the management and care of prisoners training being run by the mentors.
+They said that ‘in-house recruitment’ was a real positive, and had helped with both the numbers and quality of new staff being recruited, and they reported that experienced staff were particularly supportive of Prison Officer Entry Level Training – generally used to describe Officers under training and recent graduates – all of which, they felt, had contributed to relatively low attrition rates among new staff’.
 They highlighted the prison’s links with outside agencies, including in dealing with gangs and gang-related violence.
 They valued the role of PIDS workers, who ‘take a lot of pressure off staff’, highlighted the NVQ and training offered to peer mentors, and felt that the prisoner consultation process was important and valuable too.